 Conviction of an aggravated felony is terrible for any noncitizen, regardless of status.
 Conviction of an aggravated felony after admission is a ground of deportability, but that is just the beginning.
-With a few important exceptions (see discussion in Note "Aggravated Felonies," and the § 212(h) waiver for non-permanent residents discussed in Part B.3 above), the conviction ensures deportation, bars obtaining new lawful status, and blocks any hope of waiver or defense.
+With a few important exceptions the conviction ensures deportation, bars obtaining new lawful status, and blocks any hope of waiver or defense.
 In contrast, a person who is "merely" inadmissible or deportable still might be able at least to apply for some discretionary waivers, application or defense that will let them continue in status.
 In addition a noncitizen who is convicted of an aggravated felony and then deported ("removed") is subject to a greatly enhanced federal sentence if she attempts to re-enter the U.S. illegally.
 See 18 USC § 1326(b)(2) and Note "Aggravated Felonies."